zappee/docker-images/oracle-weblogic/oracle-weblogic-12.2.1.4-admin-server/README.md

 * The WebLogic Admin server will start automatically with the container.

-* The `tail` command that shows the server log files keeps alive the container.
+* A `tail` command keeps alive the container that shows the server log files.

-* Multiply WebLogic Admin servers can be started parallelly on the same host machine using one or multiply `docker-compose.yml`.
+* Multiply WebLogic Admin servers can be started parallely on the same host machine using one or multiply `docker-compose.yml`.
 You can find examples under the [oracle-weblogic-12.2.1.4](../oracle-weblogic-12.2.1.4) project.

 * The current installation contains a WebLogic Cluster.